tepel-chen/My-CTF-Challs/Full Weak Engineer CTF 2025/Future Without Escape/README.md

 ## Special thanks

-Special thanks to oh_word for playtesting this challenge, and assured that this had no non-pwn solution.
+Special thanks to oh_word for playtesting this challenge, and for verifying that there was no non-pwn solution.
+Additionally, he was the one who originally opened the GitHub issue for the UAF bug.

 ## Flag